Guru-25/Codes/README.md

 pip install oauth2client
 python3 generate_drive_token.py
 ```
-(Use `python` if `python3` doesn't work) and enter your client id, client secret, refresh token and copy the generated token.
+(Use `python` if `python3` doesn't work) and enter your client id, client secret, open the generated link, give authorize and paste the refresh token.
+Finally copy the generated token.

 -----